ebekker/pwsh-github-action-base/README.md

 ## Optional Support Library

-In addition the required components above, you may choose to make use of the `lib/ActionsCore.ps1` utility script that defines a number of cmdlets that help interact with the Worklfow/Action environment context in a more natural way for PowerShell scripts.
-These cmdlets are adaptations of the JavaScript Actions
+In addition to the required components above, you may choose to make use of the **[`lib/ActionsCore.ps1`](lib/ActionsCore.ps1)** utility script that defines a number of cmdlets that help interact with the Worklfow/Action environment context in a more natural way for PowerShell scripts.
-[core package](https://github.com/actions/toolkit/tree/master/packages/core) provided in the [Actions Toolkit](https://github.com/actions/toolkit).
+These cmdlets are adaptations of the JavaScript Actions [core package](https://github.com/actions/toolkit/tree/master/packages/core) provided in the [Actions Toolkit](https://github.com/actions/toolkit).
 See that package description for details about what it provides